 UCL Civil, Environmental and Geomatic Engineering hosts EPICentre, a leading research centre in earthquake engineering, and provides an exciting environment in which to explore this new, multidisciplinary and constantly evolving science.

-The programme has extensive links to industry through professional engineers and disaster managers who deliver lectures and seminars and support students on their research projects as industrial supervisors.
+The programme has extensive links to industry through professional engineers, catastrophe risk modeller, and disaster managers who deliver lectures and seminars and support students on their research projects as industrial supervisors.

 Taught modules have been developed and are delivered in collaboration with experts from industry and non-governmental organisations.
 In addition a field trip is organised every year to an earthquake affected region.